randybias/cloudscaling.com/blog/cloud-computing/_posts/2016-09-29-the-history-of-pets-vs-cattle.markdown

 ## Pets

 > Servers or server pairs that are treated as indispensable or unique systems that can never be down.
-Typically they are manually built, created, and "hand fed".
-Examples include mainframes, HA loadbalancers/firewalls, database systems designed as master/slave (active/passive), and so on.
+Typically they are manually built, managed, and "hand fed".
+Examples include mainframes, solitary servers, HA loadbalancers/firewalls (active/active or active/passive), database systems designed as master/slave (active/passive), and so on.

 ## Cattle